PlasmaDiffusion/Genealogy-Site/README.md

 See the client folder for the front end, and the outer folders for the back end.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Tests

+See the test folder for back end tests, and client/App.test.js for front end tests.

 ## Available Scripts